 The Nativity

 Nativity scenes which typically rest under our Christmas trees are a visible reminder of that night when our Savior was born.
 St. Francis of Assisi had a special devotion to the Child Jesus, and he is credited with creating the first nativity scene on Christmas Eve of the year 1223.
-He recreated the scene of Christ’s birth in a special service and Mass he held inside of a cave, invitinmangerg both his fellow friars and the townspeople to join in the celebration.
+He recreated the scene of Christ’s birth in a special service and Mass he held inside of a cave, inviting both his fellow friars and the townspeople to join in the celebration.

 When the manger is set up in the home, it is appropriate that it be blessed.
 Traditionally, the figures in the nativity set are added gradually to recount the historical Christmas story.
 On December 24, the Baby Jesus is placed in the manger, and the following days the shepherds are added.
 On January 6, Three Kings Day, also known as Epiphany, the Magi, sometimes known as the Wisemen are added near the manger scene too.